andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_5.md

 the same ideas, with some small modifications, are applied to solve problems which are described by partial differential equations.

-The problems we choose to solve are very simple, but they great for illustrating the basic principles.
+The problems we choose to solve are very simple, but they're great for illustrating the basic principles.

 ### Introduction to Machine Learning